 GOP-led Senate panel advances Barrett despite Dems’ boycott

-WASHINGTON (AP) — The Senate Judiciary Committee voted Thursday to advance Amy Coney Barrett’s Supreme Court nomination to the full Senate as Republicans powered past Democrats’ boycott of the session.
+WASHINGTON (AP) — Senate Judiciary Committee Republicans powered past a Democratic boycott Thursday to advance Amy Coney Barrett’s Supreme Court nomination to the full Senate, keeping President Donald Trump’s pick on track for confirmation before Election Day.

-The Republicans, who hold the majority, voted in favor of Barrett, a conservative judge.
-Senators plan to convene a rare weekend session for procedural actions ahead of a final confirmation vote expected Monday.
+The Republicans, who hold the majority, voted unanimously in favor of Barrett, a conservative judge.
+Instead of attending, the Democrats displayed posters at their desks of Americans they say have benefited from the Affordable Care Act now being challenged in court.
+Senators plan to convene a rare weekend session ahead of a final confirmation vote expected Monday.

-“Barrett deserves to be on the Supreme Court and she will be confirmed,” said Sen. Lindsey Graham, R-S.C., the committee chairman.
-Democrats, he said, “made a choice not to participate.”
+“This is a groundbreaking, historic moment,” said Sen. Lindsey Graham, R-S.C., the committee chairman.
+“We did it.”

-Instead, Democrats arranged for posters to be placed at their spots of constituents they said had been helped by the Affordable Care Act.

 The 48-year-old federal judge’s ascent to the high court would lock a 6-3 conservative majority on the court for the foreseeable future.